 This is where you should start.
 Let’s assume your taking a 7-night cruise from New Orleans to Jamaica, Grand Cayman and Cozumel.
 These are some of the most popular ports in the Caribbean.
 Your stateroom could cost from around $450 per person for an interior room for 7 days.
 It would be about $800 per person if you would like to have a balcony in your room and $1600 if you would like a suite.
 Paying about $450 per person for 7 days seems really affordable, especially since it includes food and a stateroom.

-However, you will have to pay an extra $5 per person per room if you would like to avoid bunk beds.
-If you want to stay on the higher part of the ship, you might have to pay another $2-$5.
+While this is the lowest price, while you are still booking, Carnival will try to up-sell you!
+You will have to pay an extra $5 per person per room if you would like to avoid bunk beds.
+If you want to stay on the higher part of the ship, you might have to pay another $2-$5 per person.
 From there, you will need to counter in taxes, which will be around $100 per person.
 Carnival Cruise also offers a vacation protection for an average of $80 per person that includes: Cancellation, Fee Waiver Program, Carnival Travel, Insurance and Emergency Assistance.
 So what’s is the Carnival Cruise cost for a stateroom?
 It is an average of $1300 per stateroom or $650 per person.

 Parking or Transfers Between the Ship and the Airport